doomnonius/keyforging/README.md

 - update the play card function to tell the player how much amber they got for playing the card.
 - Also, update it to make it more succinct (hint: use return statements?).
 - need to implement hazardous and assault in fights
-- need to implement upgrades (and then figure out how to work them into pending)
+- need to implement upgrades (and then figure out how to work them into pending): initial thought: upgrades have their own list and creatures are linked to them
 - figure out where destroyed abilities get called from <b>Answer can't be: from Card.update().
 Why?
 Because sometimes cards can be destroyed other ways than damage.</b>
 - write one-offs for Krump and creatures of his ilk
 - the pending function will need to call card.dest, and definitely will need to call card.leaves
+- when do I check for taunt?
+- implement a "Check for x key!" step
+- implement the rule of six

+<h2>Bugs: </h2>
-Bugs: extra armor is always applied, even if it's been broken
+1: extra armor is always applied, even if it's been broken.
+Potential Solution: a calcExtraArmor() function, which needs to remember if a card has been hit yet this turn.
+2: if Sneklifter steals an artifact and it doesn't belong to one of the active player's houses, it gets changed to house Shadows.
+This is good.
+The bug is that if the artifact leaves play it doesn't get changed back.

 <h2>Card notes: (Cards I've implemented, w/ notes on implementation)</h2>